-Coming soon: Seven video clips recorded live in 1989 at Club 88 in Los Angeles, CA.
+Featuring seven (7) video clips recorded live at Club 88 in Los Angeles, CA. 1989.

-This was our very first gig with bassist Gary Lee, and came right after our dress rehearsal at Uncle Studios in North Hollywood earlier in the month.
-Parousia finally had a “dedicated” musician playing the bass guitar and Marty Leggett was freed up to use both hands to play more textured sounds on the keyboards.
+This was the band’s first gig with bassist Gary Lee, following dress rehearsal at Uncle Studios in North Hollywood earlier in the month.
+At last, Parousia acquired a bass guitarist, allowing keyboardist Marty Leggett to use both hands to play more textured sounds.

-When Gary Lee joined Parousia he was a full-time local musician scrounging with the pack for a paid gig and hoping to land a spot playing with the next “big-thing”.
-Gary liked to spread his bets around and was performing in a few bands at the same time.
-Gary went wherever the money went.
+When Gary Lee joined Parousia, he was a full-time local musician scrounging with the pack for paying gigs, hoping to land a spot with “the next big-thing”.
+Gary liked to spread his talent around and performed in a few bands at the same time.

-Tonight’s gig sounded pretty good but was less energetic than usual… maybe there were too many of us on the stage and no room to get crazy?
-Maybe the dim luminescence from the ultra-cheap flood-lights was lulling us into a sleep-state?
-Not sure, but the band was certainly sounding good and the crowd was into it.
+Tonight’s gig sounded pretty good but was less energetic than usual… maybe now there were too many musicians on stage and no room to ‘get crazy’?
+Or perhaps it was the dim luminescence on stage thanks to the ultra-cheap flood-lights lulling the musicians into a sleep-state?
+Not sure, but the band was certainly sounding good and thankfully the crowd was into it.

-Perhaps the conundrum was Parousia was now “down” to two founding members and the three newcomers were now the majority.
-When we had Garth Huels and Robert Lowden in the band, we had “special” chemistry and were dedicated to developing interesting and memorable parts to play in our songs but I wasn’t so sure about the new guys… it seemed they were looking to do the minimum and still expect us to land a record deal ‘tomorrow’ because in a town like L.A., if something wasn’t working there was plenty of opportunity to go elsewhere instead of staying and working to fix it.
+Perhaps the conundrum was that Parousia was “down” to only two founding members from Buffalo NY and the new members were now the majority.
+When Garth Huels and Robert Lowden were in the band, there was a “special” chemistry, dedicated to developing interesting and memorable parts to play in our songs, but not so sure the ‘new guys’ had the same passion… and too anxious to land a recording deal and not enough interest in developing new songs’ …because in a town like L.A., if something isn’t working out, there was plenty of options elsewhere.

-However starting over isn’t a bad thing, as we were all to find out in the coming spring.
+However starting over isn’t a bad thing, as the band Parousia was about to find out in the spring…